jasonblanchard/javascript-challenges/challenges/02-print-all-names.md

 Assume we have a class with Ralph, Zack and Tony.
-Print all their names to the console.
-The text should say:
+For each name, log to the console `[name] is in the class`.
+The console should look like this:

 ```
 Ralph is in the class
+Zack is in the class
+Tony is in the class
 ```